 Setting Kids Up For Oral Health Success

 At The Dental Office, we strive to help kids feel calm and safe from the minute they enter our clinic.
-When you arrive, our friendly team will welcome you warmly.
-As they wait for your appointment to begin in our reception area, your child will have access to books and toys to keep them occupied.
+When you arrive, you and your child will be welcomed by our team.
+As you wait for your appointment to begin in our reception area, your child will have access to books and toys to help keep them occupied.

-Once your child is in the dentist's chair, the dentist and hygienist will talk to them about their dental health in age-approriate language, and answer all their questions.
+Once your child is in the dentist's chair, the dentist and hygienist will talk to them about their dental health in age-appropriate language, and answer all their questions.

-We are happy to work at your child's pace, and will take breaks if they get overwhelmed.
+We will work at your child's pace, and will take breaks if they get overwhelmed.